 Many corporations like to develop their business close to airports.
-Hotels, restaurants, shopping centers, warehouses, office complexes are often developed near airports.
+Hotels, restaurants, shopping centers, warehouses, and office complexes are often developed near airports.
 This means lower property taxes on residential properties since municipalities generate substantial taxes from businesses and commercial property.
-In general, buying home near airport will not affect resale value.
+In general, buying house near airport will not affect the resale value.

 Finding Value Buying House Near Airports During Sellers Housing Market

-Homebuyers who would not mind living near an airport would find it profitable buying a house in sellers market at below market price due to being near airport.
+Homebuyers who would not mind living near an airport would find it profitable to buy a house in a seller’s market at below market price due to being near an airport.
 Prices near airports averaged a discount of 5% to 7% over the past ten years.
-However, study found you can find homes near airports listed 10% to 12% below market value of comparable homes not close to airports.
+However, the study found you can find homes near airports listed 10% to 12% below the market value of comparable homes not close to airports.